cormullion/juliamonomaster/website/faq.md

 ## ‘Where’s the source?
 What’s the licence?‘

 The font is OFL/SIL-licensed, and you can find the source [here](https://github.com/cormullion/juliamonomaster).
-The SIL license allows you to do almost anything you want, **except** re-issue it under tha same name or with a different licence.
+The SIL licence allows you to do almost anything you want, **except** re-issue it under tha same name or with a different licence.

 ## ‘Is it finished?’